 North Yorkshire is the perfect location for stargazing due to the clear night skies, creating stars to become more visible and we have plenty of properties with large glass windows and private gardens with hot tubs to relax in whilst pointing at the night sky.

 Celebrate North Yorkshire’s eighth Dark Skies Festival.
 With a whole host of events including:

 This year there are plenty of exciting additions that include a dark skies exhibition, mindful night walk in Whitby, dark skies run, art workshops, and new moon gatherings.

 Plan your stargazing during your stay and see the full line up here…

-The best time to go Stargazing in North Yorkshire is the days before, during and soon after each full moon.
 To you and I, this means Autumn, Winter and Spring offer the best times to visit North Yorkshire for any amateur astronomy.
 With the moon less visible at this time, this means that it will not wash out the light from fainter stars and we will be able to see thousands of stars with our own naked eye.
 Throw some logs on the fire and watch from the window or brave a soak in the outdoor hot tub and enjoy discovering what lies above us!
 Ask at reception to borrow our binoculars for a better viewing also…

 Look directly overhead during Autumn and you will see this shimmering band of light arching spanning much of the sky overhead.
 The soft glow is actually caused by the light of millions of dim stars and it’s one of the spiral arms of our own galaxy, which we also call the Milky Way.
 Ask at reception for some binoculars to see these tiny stars too.
 Stargazing in North Yorkshire is the perfect evening entertainment for the whole family!